 audience participation to prompt discussion on key issues confronting higher education

 government relations professionals as they make the case for higher education.

-Frances Teves, Director, Government and Community Relations, California State Polytechnic University, Pomona
+Frances Teves, Assistant Vice President, Government and Community Relations, California State Polytechnic University, Pomona

 Kelly Whitten, Director of State Relations, The University of Kansas